commschamp/CommsDSL-Specification/interfaces/interfaces.md

 # Interfaces
-There are protocols that attach some extra information, such as version and/or extra flags, to the message [framing](../frames/frames.md).
+There are protocols that attach some extra information, such as version and/or extra flags, to the message transport [framing](../frames/frames.md).
 This extra information usually influences how message fields are deserialized and/or how message object is handled.
 It means that these received extra values need to be attached to **every** message object.
 The **CommsDSL** allows specification of such extra